*This post may contain affiliate links. Read more »

 These are a few rad ideas to get your twisted, creative mind tweaking this dish to it's whim:

-- Harira with pumpkin and harissa: Add a spoonful of homemade shatta, or harissa, a North African chili paste to this broth.
+Add a spoonful of homemade shatta, or harissa, a North African chili paste to this broth.
 Add big chunks of fresh pumpkin to the pot when you are cooking the onions, so it has time to become fully tender as the soup cooks.
 The pumpkin adds a sweet, earthy flavor that pairs perfectly with the spicy harissa.

-- Harira with cauliflower and za'atar: This version adds some roasted cauliflower and za'atar, a Middle Eastern spice blend made from sumac, sesame seeds, and other spices.
+Add some roasted cauliflower and za'atar, a Middle Eastern spice blend made from sumac, sesame seeds, and other spices.
 The result is a deliciously fragrant soup with a crunchy texture from the cauliflower.

-🙅♀️🌾How to make gluten-free harira.
+🙅♀️🌾How to make harira gluten-free

 Traditional Moroccan Harira includes vermicelli, which is a type of thin, spaghetti-like pasta.
 However, for those following a gluten-free diet, several alternative options can be used.